m0dular/nodes-in-group/README.md

 # nodes-in-group

-Get a list of nodes belonging to a specific node group in Puppet Enterprise
+Get a list of nodes belonging to a specific node group in Puppet Enterprise.
+Run from a Puppet master

 # Requirements